Broken nights are often difficult to hide, and they’re reflected all over your face. Those dark circles and visible bags can appear under your eyes.

 - Make your pillow a little higher when you go to sleep (ensuring your head is at an angle).
 This will prevent lymph fluid from accumulating around your eyes.

-- Use an eye cream that is specially made for the thin skin under the eyes.
+- Use an eye cream that is especially made for the thin skin under the eyes.
 Pay attention to products with natural ingredients and extracts (see below).

 Invest in healthy habits